It usually takes a few minutes for ads to appear on the pa

 • The first half drags due to poor pacing.

-• The film is unnecessarily long and could easily have been 30 minutes shorter.
+• The film is unnecessarily long (running over 3 hours) and could have been trimmed by at least 30 minutes.

-• All three actresses are underutilized and reduced to mere eye candy.
+• All three lead actresses are underutilized, often reduced to eye candy with limited meaningful roles.

 Rating: ⭐⭐½ (2.5/5)

-Watch The Raja Saab only if you’re a die-hard Prabhas fan or someone drawn to its glamorous leading ladies.
-Otherwise, it’s better to wait for its OTT release.
+Watch The Raja Saab only if you’re a devoted Prabhas fan or drawn to its glamorous leading ladies.
+Otherwise, it’s wiser to wait for its OTT release (now streaming on platforms like JioHotstar).

 Leave a Reply